JuliaML/MLDataPattern.jl/docs/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-MLDataPattern.jl's documentation!
+MLDataPattern.jl's documentation
 =====================================

-This package represents a community effort to provide a native Julia implementation for common data access pattern in Machine Learning.
-This includes widely used access pattern for shuffling, partitioning, and resampling data sets of various types.
-More importantly, the package was designed around the core premise of allowing any user-defined type to serve as custom data sources and/or access pattern in a first class manner.
+This package represents a community effort to provide a native and generic `Julia <http://julialang.org>`_ implementation for common data access pattern in Machine Learning.
+This includes widely used access pattern for shuffling, partitioning, and resampling data sets of various types and origin.
+More importantly, the package was designed around the core premise of allowing any user-defined type to serve as a custom data source and/or access pattern in a first class manner.

 MLDataPattern is a part of the `JuliaML